 Women with untreated chlamydia are at risk of complications such as pelvic inflammatory disease (PID, in which one or more of the reproductive organs in the pelvis become inflamed); chronic pelvic pain; ectopic pregnancy (in which a pregnancy develops outside the uterus, such as in the fallopian tubes); and infertility, due to infection and scarring of the fallopian tubes.

-Men with chlamydia are at risk of infections that can result in swollen and sore testicles, discharge from the urethra (the tube through which urination occurs), and difficulty urinating or pain when urinating.
+Men with chlamydia are at risk of infections that can result in swollen and sore testicles, a watery or milky discharge from the urethra (the tube through which urination occurs), redness at the opening of the penis, difficulty urinating, and stinging or pain when urinating.

 Having oral sex or anal sex with someone who has the infection can result in infection of the throat or the rectum, causing pain and a discharge of pus or mucus.